Gale Catlett: Head coach

 In 1972, Gale Catlett was named head coach of University of Cincinnati, succeeding Tay Baker, whose team had gone 17–9 the year before.
 In Catlett's first season, 1972–73, the Bearcats were also 17–9, and they improved to 19–8 the following year.
 It was the 1974–75 season that Catlett and the Bearcats reached national prominence.
 Led by a crop of highly touted recruits including Pat Cummings, Brian Williams, Robert Miller, Mike Jones, Gary Yoder and Steve Collier, the Bearcats were 23–6 and advanced to the NCAA Midwest Regional semifinals.
 By 1975–76, the team won the Metro Conference, posted a 25–6 record and were expected to make a deep run into the tournament, but the Bearcats were upset in the first round on a last-second tip-in by Notre Dame.
 During the three seasons from 1974–75 through 1976–77, the Bearcats were consistently ranked in the AP Poll, reaching as high as #2 in January 1977.
 That season, the Bearcats were 25–5 and again won the Metro Conference, but they were again ousted in the first round of the NCAA tournament.

 In six seasons at Cincinnati, Catlett posted a record of 126–44 (a .741 winning percentage).
 He left Cincinnati after a 17–10 season and under a cloud after the basketball program was penalized by the NCAA for numerous recruiting violations during his tenure.

 In 1978, he took over the head coaching job at West Virginia.
 During the decade before his arrival, the Mountaineers were 116–121.
 Over the next 24 seasons, he posted a 439–276 record.
 Catlett's West Virginia teams won an average of 19 games a season and made eight trips to the NCAA tournament, including a 1998 Sweet 16 appearance, where they upset a highly touted Cincinnati team.

-On February 13, 2002, at age 61, Catlett announced his retirement.
+In 1997, he was nominated as the Big East Coach of the Year, but failed to win as John MacLeod took that honor.
+On February 13, 2002, at age 61, he announced his retirement.
 He had a career college coaching record of 565–320.

-In the year of 1997, Gale Catlett was nominated as the Big East Coach of the Year, but failed to win as John MacLeod took that honor.

-In late 2005 he publicly stated that he was considering running in the 2006 Republican primary in order to challenge incumbent Democratic Senator Robert Byrd.
+In late 2005 Catlett publicly stated that he was considering running in the 2006 Republican primary in order to challenge incumbent Democratic Senator Robert Byrd.
 He later declined to run.